How to Use This Tool

 E-commerce Sellers

-Convert WebP product images to PNG for marketplaces and listing platforms that require PNG or JPEG uploads and don't accept WebP.
+Convert WebP product images to PNG for marketplaces and listing platforms that reject WebP and only accept PNG or JPG.

 UI/UX Designers

-Convert WebP screenshots and assets to PNG for design mockups, wireframes, and handoff materials.
-PNG ensures compatibility across all design tools.
+Convert WebP screenshots and assets to PNG so they import cleanly into design tools, mockups, and developer handoff materials.

 Technical Writers

-Convert WebP screenshots to PNG for documentation, manuals, and knowledge bases.
-PNG is the standard format for technical documentation with sharp text.
+Convert WebP screenshots to PNG for documentation, manuals, and knowledge base articles where PNG is the standard format.

 Marketing Teams

-Convert WebP assets to PNG for presentations, proposals, and marketing materials that need to work across Microsoft Office, Google Slides, and Keynote.
+Convert WebP assets to PNG for proposals, slide decks, and marketing materials that need to work across every office suite without compatibility issues.

 Freelancers